 brew list --versions

-This command lists all installed packages along with their versions.
-Additionally, Homebrew employs symbolic links to point to the active version of a software.
-This means that even if multiple versions of a software are installed, only one is designated as the ‘active’ version.
-To seamlessly switch between different installed versions, users can utilize the brew switch
+This displays all installed packages with their versions.
+Homebrew also uses symbolic links to mark the active version.
+Even with multiple versions installed, only one is active at a time.
+To switch between versions, use:

 brew switch software_name version_number